checklist/checklist-support/docs/checklists/play-view.md

 {:toc}
 </details>

-The Checklist Play let's users "play" checklists: easily move from one task to the next checking off, selecting options or entering data for requested field types:
+The Checklist Play lets users "play" checklists: easily move from one task to the next while checking off, selecting options or entering data for requested field types:

 ![](/assets/images/checklists/checklist-play-view.png)

 The Play View is used together with a checklist template.
-You can only use it ONLY on checklists that were created from templates.
+You can use it ONLY on checklists that were created from templates.

 Learn more [about templates](/templates).

 Checklist owners can set which view is available per checklist.
 By default, Play will not be set for standard checklists as it is only applicable to those created from templates.

-Members who are not owners will not see the View Selector widget and the the Play View will load for them by default.
+Members who are not owners will not see the View Selector widget and the Play View will load for them by default.

 ## Tasks
 Each task is placed on its own card.
 The cards can be "opened" by clicking on the down arrow at the top right of the card: